hanjingo/doc/interview.md

 Stack memory handles static allocation(local variables, function calls), while heap memory manages dynamic allocation(objects).

-For more info, see: [C++ Objects](LANG/C++/oop.md)
+For more info, see: [C++ Object Oriented Programming](LANG/C++/oop.md)

 #### What is a recursive function?

 A recursive function calls itself to solve a problem by breaking it into smaller subproblems, with at least one base case to stop recursion.

+#### What is Function Overriding in C++ and How Does the Base Class Affect It?

+In function overriding, a derived class provides a new implementation for a virtual function with the same signature as in the base.
+Resolution happens at runtime (dynamic dispatch).

+For more info, see: [C++ Object Oriented Programming#Function Overriding](LANG/C++/oop.md)

 #### What is Function Overloading in C++ (Compile Time Polymorphism)?

 Function overloading allows multiple functions with the same name but different parameter lists(types or arity).
 The compiler will pick the best match at compile-time.

-#### What is Function Overriding in C++ and How Does the Base Class Affect It?

-In function overriding, a derived class provides a new implementation for a virtual function with the same signature as in the base.
-Resolution happens at runtime (dynamic dispatch).
+For more info, see: [C++ Feature#Function Overloading](LANG/C++/feature.md)

+#### Can `main()` be overloaded?

+No!
+The C++ standard requires exactly one `main()` function.
+Overloading `main()` is not allowed.

+For more info, see: [C++ Feature#Function Overloading](LANG/C++/feature.md)

+#### Can overloaded functions have default arguments?

+Yes! but be careful of ambiguity.

+For more info, see: [C++ Feature#Function Overloading](LANG/C++/feature.md)

+#### Why can't overloading be based on return type along?

+Because the return type is not included in the function call, the compiler won't be able to distinguish between them, resulting in an ambiguity issue.

+For more info, see: [C++ Feature#Function Overloading](LANG/C++/feature.md)

+#### Is destructor overloading possible?

+Destructor overloading is not possible in C++.
+A class can have only one destructor, and it cannot take parameters or have a return type.

+For more info, see: [C++ Object Oriented Programming#Destruction#Notice](LANG/C++/oop.md)

+#### What's the difference between function overloading and templates?

+Overloading creates multiple distinct functions.
+Templates generate functions as needed.
+Use overloading for specific type handling, templates for generic algorithms.

-#### What is the difference between function overriding, function overloading and function overwriting?
+#### What is the difference between function overriding, function overloading?

 Function overloading allows you to define multiple functions in the same scope with the same name but different parameters.
 Function overriding occurs in inheritance hierarchies when a derived class provides a specific implementation for a function that is already defined in its base class.

-Function overwrite occurs in inhertitance hierarchies when a derived class hides base class method.
+For more info, see: [C++ Feature#Function Overloading vs Overriding](LANG/C++/feature.md)

+#### What is the difference between function overloading and operator overloading?

+Function overloading is about having multiple versiosn of a function with the same name but different signatures, while operator overloading is about giving new meaning to existing operators for user-defined types.

+For more info, see: [C++ Feature#Function Overloading vs Overriding](LANG/C++/feature.md)

 #### What is the difference between static data members and non-static data members?